Dick Christy: College career

+Professional career

-Christy was selected in the third round of the 1958 NFL Draft (27th overall) by the Green Bay Packers.
+Christy was selected in the third round of the 1958 NFL draft (27th overall) by the Green Bay Packers.
 Hobbled in the College All-Star game in mid-August, he was traded to the Pittsburgh Steelers before the start of the season.
-He later played in the new American Football League.
-Christy was an AFL All-Star for the New York Titans in 1962, renamed the Jets in 1963.
-He was cut by the Jets in September 1964.
+He later played in the new American Football League (AFL).
+Christy was an AFL All-Star for the New York Titans in 1962.
+He was cut before the 1964 season.
 In March 1966, Christy became the first signing of the Wilmington Clippers of the Atlantic Coast Football League.

+Death

 Christy died in a one-vehicle automobile accident in 1966 at age 30 in Chester, Pennsylvania.

+Honors

 He was named to the ACC Silver Anniversary football team in 1978.
 The Dick Christy Award was created by NC State to honor the football team's most valuable players in games against South Carolina.
 In 2016, Christy was inducted into the NC State Athletic Hall of Fame.